center-for-threat-informed-defense/security-stack-mappings/docs/scoring.md

 ## Respond Scoring

-The unique nature of response controls requires a different set of factors to consider when assessing its effectiveness:
+Respond scoring assesses a security control's ability to respond to the execution of an ATT&CK (sub-)technique.
+The unique nature of this capability requires a different set of factors to consider when assessing its effectiveness:

 - **Detection**:  An important factor in scoring the respond capability of a control is how well it is able to detect the behavior that it responds to.
 Consequently, a low detection score for a control also adversely impacts any response capability it provides.
 - **Type of response**: type of technical response provided by the control: